Input-Adaptive Generative Dynamics in Diffusion Models: Experiment

 \subsubsection{Datasets}

-\begin{itemize} \item \textbf{Cifar-10~\cite{cifar10}:} Cifar-10 contains $60000$ real images of $10$ categories, each one of them is a $32\times32$ color image.
-The dataset is pre-divided into the training and testing set with the ratio as $5:1$.
-In our experiments, we take the category name of each image as the text prompt, and the corresponding edge map as the additional condition to control the generation.
-The generation evaluation is conducted on the testing set of it. \end{itemize}
+CIFAR-10~\cite{cifar10} consists of $60,000$ color images from $10$ categories, each with a spatial resolution of $32\times32$.
+The dataset is divided into $50,000$ training images and $10,000$ testing images.
+In our experiments, the category name of each image is used as the text prompt, and the corresponding edge map is used as an additional structural condition to guide generation.
+All quantitative evaluations are conducted on the testing set.